 Fussy cutting is a term used to indicate cutting motifs specifically from fabric so that they are highlighted in patchwork.

 There are many established patterns in patchwork – some blocks which are celebrated and used frequently- like the nine patch block, log cabin block, star blocks.
 You can check out some of the most popular (55) quilt blocks in this post here.

-You can also design your own patchwork with the fabric you have by joining together square shaped, rectangular shaped, triangle shaped, thin strip shaped fabric pieces together in preplanned manner or in a random manner.
-Some other very commonly used shapes are Traingles, Diamonds, Hexagons, Clamshells.
+You can also design your patchwork with the fabric you have by joining together square-shaped, rectangular-shaped, triangle-shaped, thin strip-shaped fabric pieces in a preplanned manner or a random manner.
+Some other very commonly used shapes are Triangles, Diamonds, Hexagons, Clamshells.

 Patchwork can also be done with the help of templates – in fact this is an oft used and a very accurate method of doing patchwork.
 Templates are cut out of hard paper/cardboard or freezer paper or plastic sheet, or you can buy them from shops.

 To make the template yourself the freezer paper template is ironed on to the fabric and then cut out.
 If you have heavy card template or the plastic ones, they are kept on the fabric and traced, seam allowances are added to this.
 They are then cut out and used.